dropbox/pilot/Documentation/GettingStarted.md

 This guide will use Pilot to step through building a basic iTunes Store Search application for iOS and macOS.
 By the end, the reader should have a good understanding of:

-- The core MVVM stack, how it may differ from other implementations of MVVM, and how it supports a unidirectional data flow.
+- The core Model-View-ViewModel (MVVM) stack, how it may differ from other implementations of MVVM, and how it supports a unidirectional data flow.
-- How `ModelCollection` acts as the foundation for composable data collections and subsequent updates.
+- How `ModelCollection` acts as the foundation for composable data collections and handles updates.
 - How all important logic can be unit tested at the `ViewModel` layer, without any dependency on a specific UI framework.
 - How user actions are handled and processed.